AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 70%

 Content practices are broadly strong.
-The gap is plain language at 70%.
+The gap is 70% in plain language.
 There's an irony worth naming: the dense, authoritative writing that signals expertise to a human reader is often exactly what AI will paraphrase rather than cite directly — it gets processed and flattened.
 Simpler writing gets quoted.
 Plain language has shifted from a readability preference into something closer to a visibility requirement.

 User Experience Practices